 Marsha A. Kitch is the owner of The Kitch Law Firm, P.C.
-Her firm celebrated its Eighteenth (18th) year anniversary this past January.
-Ms. Kitch has 33 years’ experience in the specialized area of workers’ compensation law.
+Her firm celebrated its twenty-second year anniversary this past January.
+Ms. Kitch has 37-years’ experience in the specialized area of workers’ compensation law.
 Ms. Kitch received her J.D., from the University of Denver, College of Law, in 1986, and her Undergraduate degree from the University of Michigan.
 Clients benefit from her depth of experience combined with her aggressive approach to litigation.

 Ms. Kitch served as a law clerk to The Honorable John N. McMullen in the Denver District Court for her first year as an attorney.
 Thereafter, she began gaining experience in this specialized area of workers compensation, working at several of the larger workers compensation defense firms throughout the years.